 \section{Abstract}

-Bright solitons in atomic Bose--Einstein condensates are a strong candidate for high precision matter-wave interferometry, as their inherent stability against dispersion supports long interrogation times.
-One analog to a beam splitter for these solitons is a narrow potential barrier.
-A very narrow barrier is desirable for interferometric purposes, but the width in a typical realisation, using a blue-detuned optical dipole potential, is limited by the wavelength of the laser light.
+Bright solitons in atomic Bose--Einstein condensates are strong candidates for high precision matter-wave interferometry, as their inherent stability against dispersion supports long interrogation times.
+An analog to a beam splitter is then a narrow potential barrier.
+A very narrow barrier is desirable for interferometric purposes, but in a typical realisation using a blue-detuned optical dipole potential, the width is limited by the laser wavelength.
 We investigate a soliton interferometry scheme using the geometric scalar potential experienced by atoms in a spatially dependent dark state to overcome this limit.
 We propose a possible implementation and numerically probe the effects of deviations from the ideal configuration.